Privacy Notice for Parents and Carers

 Information relating to SEND

 Whilst the majority of the personal data you provide to the school is mandatory, there may be some data that is provided on a voluntary basis.
 When we collect data from you we will inform you whether there is a mandatory requirement for you to provide this or whether your consent is required.
-When consent is required, the school will provide you with detailed information setting out the reasons the data is being collected and how the data will be used.
+When consent is required, the school will provide you detailed information with regards to the reasons the data is being collected and how the data will be used.

 How long is your data stored for?